Login to Polaris using your Bowdoin username and password. Polaris can be accessed anywhere you have an Internet connection.

 Once the student has submitted their requested courses, they have completed that round of registration.
 Until the Registrar’s deadline for that round, they are able to change their requested courses, assuming they have talked to their advisor about the changes.

-In the example above, "Chamber Choir" shows that it is a "Credit/D/F Only" course.
-The other courses can be taken for the "Standard Letter" grade or "Elective Credit/D/F." Once the grade mode change has been selected from the pull down menu, the student scrolls to the bottom of the page and clicks on "Submit Changes."
+Once the grade mode change has been selected from the drop down menu, the student scrolls to the bottom of the page and clicks on "Submit."

 The new grade mode will now display in the "My Courses" portlet in the "Student" portal tab.